 Come 2009, I got a chance to become a security analyst, which eventually led to me working in vulnerability management.
-Today I work for Qualys, a provider of vulnerability management software.
-That means I talk patch and vulnerability management with a lot of people.
+That led to working for Qualys, a provider of vulnerability management software, for a time.
+That means I’ve talked patch and vulnerability management with a lot of people.

 But we’ll talk patch management here.
 These are my own views, not necessarily those of Qualys.